dbernaca/objLocationTones/README.md

 # Object Location Tones

 * Author: Joseph Lee
-* Download [development version][1]
+* Download [stable version][1]

-After installing this add-on and restarting NVDA (or when you enable this add-on), as you navigate to different controls, you'll hear tones to indicate where the object is located on the screen.
+After installing this add-on and restarting NVDA (or when you enable this add-on), as you navigate to different controls, you'll hear tones to indicate where the object is located on screen.
 To turn object location tones off, uninstall or disable this add-on from add-ons manager.

 Important notes: